tannerrj/crossfire-devel-vm/docs/intro.md

 ## Base OS

-The base OS used for creating the VM was Ubuntu 24.04 (Gnome) with the third party (free) package installation selected
+The base OS used for creating the VM was Ubuntu 24.04 (Gnome) with the third-party (free) package installation selected

 User login info:
  * Username: `cfdev`